ivanscorral/Phototron/README.md

 ## Overview

 Phototron is a modern, asynchronous local filesystem caching library tailored for SwiftUI applications.
 It leverages the power of Swift's async/await paradigm and the robustness of thread-safe actors to provide a seamless and efficient caching experience.
-With a requirement of iOS 17.0 or greater, Phototron takes full advantage of the latest Observation framework to ensure your app's data management is both reactive and reliable.
+Phototron takes full advantage of the latest Observation framework to ensure your app's data management is both reactive and reliable.

 ## Features